 What is the outcome of this process?

 A fiction or non-fiction essay (2,000 – 2,500 words) which will be published online by the IWC under a special project designation on our website, and with a view to publication in the Irish Rail and Translink websites and print magazines, or another written outcome of a similar nature.
 For example, in the first Roaming WIR scheme, the outcome was a series of 6 postcards and Instagram posts which portrayed short pieces arising from the project.
+The second incarnation resulted in a Haiku sequence as a 5 minute audio journey entitled Crossing Points.
 We will also expect a short written feedback report from the Roaming WIR outlining their experience.

 When is the deadline for application to the Call?

 Friday 29 November, 2019 at 5pm.
 Late applications will not be considered.